This may come as a shocking revelation, but divorce costs can add up quickly.

-There are charges and fees along every step of the way, from filing the initial paperwork and hiring an attorney to relevant court costs and a variety of expenditures that continue even after the process is complete.
+There are charges and fees every step of the way.
+From filing the initial paperwork and hiring an attorney to relevant court costs.
+Then you have a variety of expenses that continue even after you complete the process.

 Every case is different, but with that in mind, here are some of the costs associated, both obvious and otherwise, you may encounter when seeking a divorce in Oregon.

 A common refrain is that there is no such thing as a free divorce.
 No matter how amicable, good-natured, or uncontested a split, there are at least a few fees likely to pop up.

 Paperwork And Legal Fees

 Even for the do-it-yourselfers out there going through an unchallenged split, you face fees.
 According to the Oregon State Bar Association, each party is currently subject to a $273 filing fee for a divorce or custody case.

 Moving forward, there’s the cost of serving your soon-to-be former spouse with divorce papers.

 You can hire an outside process server to accomplish this.
 Depending on what company you use and how difficult it is to find your ex, this may run upward of $50 or more.